NicBritz/NicBritz/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning ...
-MERN Stack
+Always Learning
-- 👯 I’m looking to collaborate on ...
-MERN Stack or Python projects
+- 👯 I’m looking to collaborate on ... anything JS or Python projects
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [LinledIn]( https://www.linkedin.com/in/nico-b-2375759a/)
 - ⚡ Fun fact: ...
 I met and shook hands with Nelson Mandela :)